dawsons-creek/fx-spec/README.md

 ## Inspired By

-FxSpec draws inspiration from the best in class:
+FX.Spec draws inspiration from the best in class:

 - **RSpec** - The gold standard for BDD testing in Ruby
 - **Expecto** - F# testing framework philosophy